-“My work with EFCNI has not only shown me the disparities in neonatal healthcare we are facing in Europe.
-In fact, I learnt that there are worldwide issues we, as a European based organisation, are not able to tackle.
-We simply cannot speak for babies and families in Asia, Africa or South America, as we do not have any first-hand information about the most pressing needs and are lacking contacts and spokespersons on site.
-Therefore, we must establish a strong global network to efficiently join forces and to become a powerful voice for these children and their parents.”, stated EFCNI-Chairwoman Silke Mader.
+“My work with EFCNI has shown me the striking disparities in neonatal healthcare we are facing in Europe.
+Through EFCNI’s partnership with international organisations like Save the Children, UNICEF, USAID or the WHO, I learnt that there are worldwide issues EFCNI, as a European based organisation, cannot tackle.
+We need first-hand information about the most pressing needs in regions like Africa, Asia our South America and even more important, contacts and spokespersons on site.
+Therefore, we must establish a strong global network to efficiently join forces and to become a powerful voice for all these children and their parents.”, stated EFCNI-Chairwoman Silke Mader.

 GLANCE strives to expand its network of collaborating partners in the future, to represent sick newborns and their parents in each region/continet.
 We would like to thank all participants of this meeting for their valuable and inspiring input, for the insightful talks and constructive debates.
 With a lot of work ahead we are certain that together, we have the power to make an impact, helping babies born too soon, too small or too sick and their families – worldwide!